ShreyaDixit43/Python_Concepts/README.md

 Welcome to the Python Concepts repository!
-This repository is a reflection of my Python learning journey, I have documented clear and concise examples of fundamental and intermediate programming concepts.
+This repository is a reflection of my Python learning journey,where I have documented clear and concise examples of fundamental and intermediate programming concepts.
 Each script represents a step in my exploration of Python, focusing on specific topics to build a strong foundation incrementally.

 ### Basics